 For more information see Scheduling (p.
-149).
+157).

-3.11.10 Backup reserve copy
+3.13.10 Backup reserve copy

-You can create reserve copies of your backups and save them on the file system, a network drive, or a USB flash drive.
+Backup reserve copy is an independent full backup version created immediately after a normal backup and containing the same data.
+You can save reserve copies of your backups on the file system, a network drive, or a USB flash drive.